- Download our Moving to Oman Guide (PDF)

-Medical facilities in Oman
+Public healthcare in Oman

-Expats generally prefer to use private healthcare facilities.
-There are a number of excellent private hospitals in Oman, with many of them being compared to five-star hotels in terms of services and facilities.
-The costs are comparable to this as well.
+Expats generally use private healthcare facilities in Oman.
+There are several excellent private hospitals in Oman, with many of them being compared to five-star hotels in terms of services and facilities – the costs are comparable to this as well.